Thomas Lennon Pro

 In 2003, Lennon was series producer and lead writer of Becoming American, a six-hour PBS series with Bill Moyers that traced Chinese immigration from the early 19th century to the present-day.
 “A model documentary that gets almost everything right,” wrote the New York Times.
-The series won four Emmy nominations.
+The series earned four Emmy nominations.

 Lennon’s The Battle over Citizen Kane (1996) was featured at the Sundance and Berlin film festivals among many others – “a two-hour tornado of a documentary,” according to Time Magazine.
 After the film’s nomination for an Oscar, Ridley Scott’s production company adapted it as an HBO dramatic film, starring John Malkovich and Liev Schreiber.
 Lennon also directed numerous films for the major contemporary and historical strands on public television, Frontline and The American Experience.

 Lennon learned his craft working in the Close-up Division of ABC News, with assignments in the Soviet Union, South America and the Middle East.
-Despite a lifetime of earnest achievement, Thomas Lennon is still occasionally confused with the comic actor and writer with the same name – famous for his spandex hot pants – and once had to send back a large royalty check.
+Despite a lifetime of earnest achievement, Thomas Lennon is still occasionally confused with the comic actor and writer with the same name --famous for his spandex hot-pants -- and twice has had to send back large royalty checks.